 Parents need to track compliance on an ongoing basis and provide appropriate rewards for success and consequences for inappropriate behavior.

-Parents should try to minimize anger when enforcing rules and increase positive contact with the child.
+Parents should try to minimize anger when enforcing rules and maximize positive contact with the child.

 The circular behavioral pattern may be interrupted if parents ignore behavior that does not disturb others (eg, refusal to eat) and use distraction or temporary isolation to limit behavior that cannot be ignored (public tantrums).

-A behavioral problem that does not change in 3 to 4 mo should be reevaluated; mental health consultation may be indicated.
+A behavioral problem that does not change in 3 to 4 months should be reevaluated; more intensive behavioral management coaching or mental health consultation may be indicated.